progmodEK/flow-driven-domain/README.md

 ![Local Image](./fdd-git.png)

-Transform your Domain into a **process-centric domain**.<br>
+Transform your Domain into a **process-centric domain**<br>
-The framework ensures that state-dependent rules are seamlessly embedded within your domain model, enhancing maintainability and consistency across your application.<br>

-It enables you to send **actions** to your domain, put **rules** over these action's **transitions**, and code process business logic on each action in a separate **delegate** Class.<br>
+It enables you to send **actions** to your domain, put **rules** over these action's **transitions**, and separate process rules classes form your aggregate class and invariants.<br>

 Two main purposes (2 points of vue):
 -  **<em>make your domain flowable</em>**